carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl3.rst

 .. code-block:: c++

-    static std::unique_ptr<Module> *TheModule;
+    static LLVMContext TheContext;
-    static IRBuilder<> Builder(LLVMContext);
+    static IRBuilder<> Builder(TheContext);
+    static std::unique_ptr<Module> TheModule;
-    static std::map<std::string, Value*> NamedValues;
+    static std::map<std::string, Value *> NamedValues;

     Value *LogErrorV(const char *Str) {
       LogError(Str);
       return nullptr;
     }

-The static variables will be used during code generation. ``TheModule`` is an LLVM construct that contains functions and global variables.
-In many ways, it is the top-level structure that the LLVM IR uses to contain code.
+The static variables will be used during code generation. ``TheContext`` is an opaque object that owns a lot of core LLVM data structures, such as the type and constant value tables.
+We don't need to understand it in detail, we just need a single instance to pass into APIs that require it.
-It will own the memory for all of the IR that we generate, which is why the codegen() method returns a raw Value\*, rather than a unique_ptr<Value>.

 The ``Builder`` object is a helper object that makes it easy to generate LLVM instructions.
 Instances of the
 `IRBuilder <http://llvm.org/doxygen/IRBuilder_8h-source.html>`_
 class template keep track of the current place to insert instructions and has methods to create new instructions.

+``TheModule`` is an LLVM construct that contains functions and global variables.
+In many ways, it is the top-level structure that the LLVM IR uses to contain code.
+It will own the memory for all of the IR that we generate, which is why the codegen() method returns a raw Value\*, rather than a unique_ptr<Value>.

 The ``NamedValues`` map keeps track of which values are defined in the current scope and what their LLVM representation is.
 (In other words, it